Orsus Zoktavir, The Butcher of Khardov

 - He can win via attrition, by keeping his troops alive via Iron Flesh, and increasing their hitting power through Fury and his feat.

 - Thanks to his peerless combat capabilities, he himself also has strong board controlling presence.
 Enemies will rarely risk coming closer, when he's in position to retaliate.
-You still must be vary of assassinations, though.
+You still must be wary of assassinations, though.

 - His feat makes everything stronger - and seemingly harmless attacks now can have unexpected assassination potential too.